usaid-cs/yesterday-i-learned/random.md

 - [Dude](https://www.reddit.com/r/bald/comments/7g4sug/in_a_very_large_family_of_bald_men_with_horrible/) says it is taboo for young Indian men to shave their heads.
 - The 念慈菴 in [京都念慈菴川貝枇杷膏](https://en.wikipedia.org/wiki/Nin_Jiom_Pei_Pa_Koa) means "in memory of [my] kind mother".
 The formula was made by a Qing dynasty physician, _Dr.
 Ip Tin-See_.
 - To be [struck out](https://www.urbandictionary.com/define.php?term=Struck%20out) means to attempt multiple times, and then fail.
-- Nair is not meant to be used on the head.
-Or the balls.
 - Paper was a valuable resource in Waterworld next to dirt, but a plothole exists where people smoke cigarettes throughout the movie, which are a combination of (essentially) dirt and rolled paper.
 - The [standard MTR train](https://en.wikipedia.org/wiki/MTR_Metro_Cammell_EMU_%28DC%29) travels at 80km/h, whereas the [airport express train](https://en.wikipedia.org/wiki/MTR_Adtranz%E2%80%93CAF_EMU) travels at 135km/h.
 - The French for park 'n' ride is [parc-o-bus](http://rtcquebec.ca/Default.aspx?tabid=161).